The gradual development of something, especially from a simple to a more complex form.

 $8 in advance / $10 at the door

-Join us for a night of collaboration, process, and performance!
+Join us for an afternoon collaboration, process, and performance!

 Sarah Perea Kane